-The first stage is observation and experience, while the final stage is the belief of the future performances of securities.
+The first stage is observation and experience, while the last stage is the belief in the future performances of securities.

-Observation and experience can be applied to mean reversion systems to optimize a portfolio.
+We can apply observation and experience to mean reversion systems to optimize a portfolio.

 Bollinger band is a mean reversion indicator.
-The indicator consists of two channels above and below the price.
+The indicator comprises two channels above and below the price.

-The channels may indicate a trend or a trend reversal.
+The channels may show a trend or a trend reversal.

 According to The Balance, the Bollinger band is just a tool, and it has flaws. (source)

-Because of its flaws, it will be excluded from this post for now though it is popular.
+Because of its flaws, it is a topic excluded from this post for now, though it is popular.